cypress-io/cypress-documentation/CONTRIBUTING.md

 ### Tags

-In addition to built-in Hexo tags (like `{% img ... %}`), we have written several custom ones.
+In addition to built-in Hexo tags, we have written several custom ones.
 They help us write consistent documentation, check referenced urls, etc. You can find the list of tags and examples in [TAGS.md](TAGS.md).

 ### Adding Examples